javiergamarra/nhpatt.github.io/_posts/2016-08-29-about_legacy_code.md

 * Write tests
 * Refactor

-I recognise that "use common sense and common refactorings" isn't easy to understand or execute but I was one of those expecting something new in this book.
+I recognize that "use common sense and common refactorings" isn't easy to understand or execute but I was one of those expecting something new in this book.